Homeschool Curriculum Deals

 When it comes to textbooks and curriculum, I always search for used first.
 Local thrift stores, used book stores and library sales are great places to start your search for the very best deals.
 Next, check online used curriculum resources such as Amazon, thriftbooks and AbeBooks.

-If you can’t find the curriculum you need used, the next step is to find the best deal for the new curriculum.
+If you can’t find the curriculum you need used, the next step is to find the best deal on new curriculum.
 That’s where discounted group buys comes in.
 Think of these groups as Costco or Sam’s Club, but for homeschool curriculum.
 A whole bunch of homeschoolers band together to purchase in bulk in order to receive a significant discount.

 I’m super duper excited to tell you about the amazing homeschool curriculum deals at the Co-op!

-I’ve been using Homeschool Buyers Co-Op since I discovered it probably at least ten years ago.
+I’ve been using Homeschool Buyers Co-Op since I discovered it probably about ten years ago.
 Their website has been recently re-configured so that it’s much more intuitive and user friendly.
 In the past, it was a little hard to find things, but now the home page is organized by subject and much easier to navigate.

-The menu bar across the top will take you to their free resources, last call items (group buys about to close), Virtua and shop, which is organized in several different ways to make resources easy to find.
+The menu bar across the top will take you to their free resources, last call items (group buys about to close) and shop, which is organized in several different ways to make resources easy to find.
 Resources available through the Co-op change often, so if you don’t see what you want right now, or if a group buy you wanted to take advantage of has just ended, keep checking back.

 The co-op frequently offers group buys where the amount of the discount increases as the number of purchasers increases.
 Some examples of current products being offered at seriously amazing prices are ABC Mouse, Math Mammoth, Virtua, Rosetta Stone, Magic School Bus, Learning Wrap-Ups, Thinkwell and RightStart Math.